maheshkhanwalkar/circuitcc/README.md

 ## Lexical Grammar

 There are four main components of the lexical grammar: keywords, symbols, identifiers, and numbers.
 The priorities in case of ambiguity is exactly in the order presented, with keywords having the highest and numbers the lowest.
+There are also whitespace and comments, which the lexer understands, but ignores (does not generate tokens for them)

 ### Keywords